fr-ser/gyro_cube/README.md

 ## Workflow

-The cube as an On/Off-Switch.
+The cube has an On/Off-Switch.
-When turned on the cube performs a reading roughly every 15 minutes.
+When turned on the cube performs a reading roughly every 15 minutes and sends it to the server.
+On the server it is stored in a database to be later used for reports.